 Change in stool

 You will likely notice changes in your dog’s stool.
-This is again all normal part of the transition to a raw food diet.
-At the beginning, you might notice variations in the consistency of the stool, but that should improve over time.
-After your dog has completely switched to raw food diet, you’ll notice that the stools are smaller and less frequent.
+This is again a normal part of the transition to a raw food diet.
+In the beginning, you might notice variations in the consistency of the stool, but that should improve over time.
+After your dog has completely switched to a raw food diet, you’ll notice that the stools are smaller and less frequent.
 Moreover, the increased water content in the meat and vegetables may make the stools softer than usual.
 Don’t worry but be excited as messy, smelly piles of poop will be a thing of the past!